-Gross advanced refunding totaling \$327,651 at December 31, 2023 and 2022, respectively, are reported as a deferred outflow of resources and are being amortized using the interest method over the term of the old debt or new debt, whichever is shorter, and accumulated amortization amounted to \$35,992 and \$11,800 as of December 31, 2023 and 2022, respectively.
+Gross advanced refunding totaling \$327,651 at December 31, 2024 and 2023 is reported as a deferred outflow of resources and is being amortized using the interest method over the term of the old debt or new debt, whichever is shorter.
+Accumulated amortization amounted to \$61,000 and \$35,992 as of December 31, 2024 and 2023, respectively.
 Amortization of advanced refunding is recorded as interest expense.
-Total amortization recognized in interest expense amounted to \$24,192 and \$11,800 for the years ended December 31, 2023 and 2022, respectively.
-Amortization of advanced refunding is expected to be as follows for the next five years ending December 31:
+Total amortization recognized in interest expense amounted to \$25,008 and \$24,192 for the years ended December 31, 2024 and 2023, respectively.
+Amortization of advanced refunding is expected to be as follows for the years ending December 31, and thereafter: